danthedeckie/streetsign/docs/admin_guide.rst

 Instalation
 -----------

-StreetSign requires python 2.7, imagemagick (to generate thumbnails).
-If you are installing on a fresh server, you may need to install ``python-headers`` or ``python27-dev`` or whatever your distribution calls it.
+StreetSign requires python 3.6+, imagemagick (to generate thumbnails).
+If you are installing on a fresh server, you may need to install ``python3-headers`` or ``python3-dev`` or whatever your distribution calls it.

 (On a stock OSX computer, it doesn't need anything.)